RewadaAnilKumar/Business-Insights-360/README.md

 2. Expertise in sales, finance, marketing, and supply chain is essential for robust business and domain knowledge.
 ### Acknowledgments
 ####
 Special appreciation goes to our mentors, Hemanand Vadivel and Dhaval Patel.
-This project was a component of the Power BI course provided by CodeBasis.
+This project was a part of the Power BI course offered by CodeBasics.